MARS HILL PRESS

 For IDT 7100 - Online and Blended Assessment, I had to develop a variety of assessment items, taking into consideration the following:

 Informed by many articles and websites on how to develop effective assessment items, I put together exam questions in True/False, Completion, Multiple Choice, and Matching formats.
+After these items were developed for face-to-face administration, they were reformatted for online delivery using an app for test-taking. |

 Learning Objectives for the Unit